Editorial statute

 9. We are committed to the standards of the Code of the German Press Council.

-V. Funders & Donors
+V. Non-partisanship & fairness

 On the acceptance of donations and grants

-Therefore: We publish all incoming grants and donations.
-Publication takes
+Therefore: We disclose all incoming grants and donations on our website.
+Publication takes place promptly in each case.

 On this basis, the following rules apply: